dfalling/lit-google-map/README.md

 - '_latitude_' - Marker latitude position
 - '_longitude_' - Marker longitude position
-- '_omit-from-fit_' - Don't include marker when fitting map bounds to markers
 - '_z-index_' - Marker z index
 - '_id_' - Use with Marker events to identify the source
 - '_glyph_' - Glyph in center of pin